ex0tiq/bahamut-bot-ts/README.md

   - This check should be done on the C&C server, so it runs only once and not on every ShardManager
 - Enhance joke command
 - Implement trivia quiz game
-- Move global schedulers to C&C server
-  - Lodestone scheduler should be run once, not multiple times on every shard
-  - Same goes for the fashion report scheduled on each ShardingManager
-- Add config templates